cselab/CUP2D/README.md

 ## Running

-In order to run a simulation go to the launch directory for some preset cases
+To run a simulation go to the launch directory for some preset cases